Are you looking for the easiest way to research and find alumni on LinkedIn?

 If you haven’t reached out to alumni (or classmates) yet, here are several different ways you can use LinkedIn’s alumni resource.
 But first, know how to invite someone to connect.

 To find alumni on LinkedIn, you have to go to your school’s page.
 In order to do this, type the college or university name in the search bar at the top.
 Make sure you select the school’s university page, not the employer page.

 Once you are on the school’s page, you will see “alumni” on the menu under the header.
 (And you can do this for ANY school, whether you went there or not!)
 Click on it!

 You will find alumni information including:

 - what they do (3) [Click on “Next >” to see this column of data]

 You can filter the results of what you see by clicking on the bars under where they live, work or what they do.
 This will show only those alumni who meet the criteria.
 You can search by year alumni attended or graduated.
 Or you can search by company name, title or any other keyword in the search bar with the magnifying glass.

 When you scroll down the page, you will see alumni who meet the criteria you filtered or searched for.

-WARNING.
-If you are not connected to the person but do want to connect, ALWAYS go to the person’s profile page before clicking on the connect button.
+WARNING: If you are not connected to the person but do want to connect, ALWAYS go to the person’s profile page before clicking on the connect button.
 This ensures you can add a message to your invite.
-And YES, you always want to send a personalize message when you invite someone to connect on LinkedIn.
+And YES, you always want to send a personalized message when you invite someone to connect on LinkedIn.

-There are more options for researching alumni data.
+There are more options for searching alumni on LinkedIn.
 You will see: